Cascade Lake (California)

-Cascade Lake (California) is a glacier formed lake located in El Dorado County, California approximately 1 km from Lake Tahoe.
+Cascade Lake is a glacial lake located in El Dorado County, California approximately 1 km from Lake Tahoe.
 Cascade Lake is the second largest tributary lake feeding into Lake Tahoe.
 Its depth is 170 ft, 1 mi long and 0.5 mi wide.
-The lake is also within three to four miles from its neighboring lake, Fallen Leaf Lake (California), and Emerald Bay.
+The lake is also within three to four miles from its neighboring lake, Fallen Leaf Lake, and Emerald Bay.

 Natural history

 Lake formation

-Cascade lake was formed from a mountain glacier that carved out a basin and while it traveled to Lake Tahoe, the glacier deposited debris to form a lateral moraine that separates the two lakes.
+Cascade Lake was formed from a mountain glacier that carved out a basin and while it traveled to Lake Tahoe, the glacier deposited debris to form a lateral moraine that separates the two lakes.

 Tributaries

 Cascade Lake mainly obtains water from Cascade Creek that is sourced from several snow melt lakes within the Desolation Wilderness such as Snow Lake, Azure Lake, Kalmia Lake, and Tallac Lake.
 Outflow from Cascade Lake flows through Cascade Creek into Lake Tahoe.

 Human history

 Before settlers established cabins within the area of Cascade Lake, the Washoe tribe utilized the environment of Cascade Lake.
 For many years, the Washoe tribe would make Cascade Lake their fishing and hunting grounds sending the men to hunt for food while the women would scavenge for nuts or material to weave baskets.
 In the 1800s, Cascade Lake became one of the battle grounds in the Paiute War between the Washoe and Paiute tribes.
 Ultimately, the Washoe became victorious which enabled them to retain their territory in Cascade Lake.
 In 1880, an Italian fisherman discovered the petrified remains of a female Native-American in the gravel at Cascade Lakes which would reveal this woman was a victim killed in the battle between the Washoe and Paiute tribe.

 Around the 1880s, Cascade Lake would soon be property to Charles B. Brigham, an international surgeon who purchased the land.
 As Brigham expanded his area, he gained ownership to parts of the Emerald Bay's shoreline making him neighbors to Elias "Lucky" Baldwin.